It’s never too early to start practicing good hygiene habits with our little ones.

 Allocate someone to be responsible for checking supplies of cleaning materials and replacing them when necessary.
 It could also be worthwhile to have a cleaning roster system where someone is responsible for taking home items to wash.

-For more information please visit Section 12.8 in the Playgroup WA Manual.
+For more information please visit the Hygiene & Infection Control section on our online Playgroup WA Resource Kit.